IQSS/dataverse-docker/README.md

 # "Archive in the box" distributive for Dataverse
+This distributive is intented for the research organizations and universities which want to run Community based Data Repository to make their data FAIR (Findable, Accessible, Interoperable and Reusable).
+The idea of having "archive in the box" is simple: it should be doing an automatic installation and setting up the complete infrastructure without extra efforts and by institutions having limited technical resources.
+You can easily turn this demonstration service with default FAKE persistent identifiers into completely operational data archive with production DOIs, mail relay and automatically connected external storages.

 ## Dataverse Docker module
 Dataverse Docker module was developed by [DANS-KNAW](http://dans.knaw.nl) (Data Archiving and Networked Services, the Netherlands) to run [Dataverse](http://github.com/IQSS/dataverse) data repository on Kubernetes and other Cloud services supporting Docker.
 Current available version of [Dataverse](https://github.com/IQSS/dataverse) in the Docker module is 5.8.
 The development of Docker module funded by [SSHOC](https://sshopencloud.eu/) project that will create the social sciences and humanities area of the European Open Science Cloud [EOSC](https://www.eosc.eu).